-The right of a child's attorney, best interests attorney, or court-appointed advisor to participate in any appeal or to bring an appeal on behalf of the child is determined by state law.
-State law varies on the question of standing to file an appeal or participate on appeal, just as it varies on whether children have formal party status in abuse or neglect and custody proceedings.
+The right of a child's attorney, best interests attorney, or court-appointed advisor best interests advocate to participate in any appeal or to bring an appeal on behalf of the child is determined by state law.
+State law varies on the question of standing to file an appeal or participate on appeal, just as it varies on whether children have formal party status in abuse, neglect, and custody proceedings.
 See, e.g., Ihinger v.
 Ihinger, 824 A.2d 601 (Vt.
-2003)(children were not parties to parent's divorce and custody dispute and therefore lacked standing to appeal).
+2003) (children were not parties and had not intervened to become parties to parent's divorce and custody dispute and therefore lacked standing to appeal).
 The bracketed provision under subsection (a)(2) would be appropriate for states that permit the child through a representative to participate fully on appeal.
 In such states, the appointed representative should take actions that are consistent with the representative's role in deciding whether to file an appeal on behalf of the child or to participate in an appeal brought by other parties.
 To the extent feasible, courts should ensure continuity of representative on appeal.

-Subsection (c) affirms the principle that court-appointed advisors are not to function as attorneys, even if the person appointed by the court happens to be an attorney.
-As made clear in Section 2, that limitation has been incorporated in the definition of court-appointed advisor and is integral to this Act's goal of eliminating the hybrid attorney/guardian ad litem model.
+Subsection (c) affirms the principle that eourt-appointed advisor best interests advocate are not to function as attorneys, even if the person appointed by the court is an attorney.
+As is made clear in Section 2, that limitation has been incorporated in the definition of eourt-appointed advisor best interests advocate and is integral to this Act's goal of eliminating the hybrid attorney/guardian ad litem model.
 On the other hand, under the law of a few states, children's appointed representatives themselves have party status.
-See, e.g., 29 Del.
-Code Ann. § 9007A(b)(3) (attorney guardian ad litem shall be party to child welfare proceeding and shall possess all procedural and substantive rights of a party).
-If the court-appointed advisor has party status, then that person could engage in courtroom activities as any other unrepresented party, consistent with the law of the particular state.
+See, e.g., 29 DEL.
+CODE ANN. § 9007A(b)(3) (attorney guardian ad litem shall be party to child welfare proceeding and shall possess all procedural and substantive rights of a party).
+If the eourt-appointed advisor best interests advocate has party status, then that person could engage in courtroom activities as any other unrepresented party, consistent with the law of the particular state.
 This section is not intended to change such practices.
-Moreover, this section imposes no limitation on the activities of any attorney appointed or retained to represent a court-appointed advisor.
+Moreover, this section imposes no limitation on the activities of any attorney appointed or retained to represent a court-appointed advisor best interests advocate.